Robert D. Haws

 Robert was among the Top100 Lawyers in Arizona by Az Business in 2020.
-He was named by Best Lawyers® as the 2019 Education Law “Lawyer of the Year” in Phoenix and is listed in The Best Lawyers in America® for both Labor and Employment, and Education Law.
+He was named by Best Lawyers® as the 2019 Education Law “Lawyer of the Year” in Phoenix and is listed in The Best Lawyers® in America in Labor and Employment, Employment Litigation, and Education Law.
 He is AV® Preeminent™ rated by Martindale-Hubbell®, representing the highest rating in legal ability and ethical standards.
 Mr. Haws also sits on the firm’s Executive Committee.

 University of Utah (B.S., cum laude, Finance, 1986)

 University of Utah College of Law (J.D., 1989, Leary Scholar; Utah Law Review)

 State Bar of Arizona (member, Employment & Labor Law Section)

 Maricopa County Bar Association (member, Employment Law Section)

 American Bar Association

 Arizona Council of School Attorneys (past chairman, Executive Committee)